Ivanlizardo/WD-FinalProject/readme.md

 ## Overview

-This project enhances my design skills using HTML and CSS.
-It focuses on creating clean layouts and smooth animations.
-I also used simple JavaScript to add basic functionality.
-Overall, it helped me practice combining design and interactivity.
+This project is a personal portfolio website designed to showcase my skills in front-end development and web design.
+It features cool entrance animations and interactive hover effects to create an engaging and appealing user experience.

+One of the standout features is the dark mode, which works without JavaScript.
+Instead of toggling modes dynamically, I created separate HTML pages with different root color variables defined in CSS, allowing for a clean and lightweight approach to theming.

+The entire site focuses on visual polish, performance, and usability, making it not just a showcase of my work, but also a reflection of my aesthetic and technical capabilities as a developer.

 ### Key Components